-I can’t tell you how sweet the satisfaction when you get to say to people later on that you are in fact making money.
+I can’t tell you how sweet the satisfaction is when you get to say to people later on that you are in fact making money.

-Then, the jealousy comes when people find out about your flexible schedule and how you get to work from home.
+Then, jealousy comes when people find out about your flexible schedule and how you get to work from home.

-Plus, sometimes it’s nice to to post a picture on Instagram of you sitting in your hammock in the backyard overlooking the forest while you caption it, “My new office.”
+Plus, sometimes it’s nice to post a picture on Instagram of you sitting in your hammock in the backyard overlooking the forest while you caption it, “My new office.”

 It’s even better when you can make some money writing fiction.

 Ghostwriting can be lucrative and so can freelance writing, and I’m glad they were able to help me get started with a writing career, but I got into writing to write stories, not TPS reports.
-(To be honest I have no idea what that is I just remember hearing about it in Office Space.)
+(To be honest I have no idea what that are, I just remember hearing about it in Office Space.)

 Most people think the only way to make money writing fiction is via a book deal where one is paid for a novel or sending short stories off to a literary journal.

-To be honest, a book deal is still the best way to make money and if you want to make a substantial amount of money selling a novel is most likely our best bet.
+To be honest, a book deal is still the best way to make money and if you want to make a substantial amount of money selling a novel is most likely your best bet.